mscws/cws-caseworker-parent-portal/README.md

 ### Artifacts Used to Create the Prototype
+During the implementation of the Mississippi Vendor Challenge, the Unisys team created many artifacts.
+These include research findings, user stories, frameworks or libraries, and functional descriptions for all components of the prototype; they are provided below.

 1. [Research Findings](https://github.com/mscws/cws-caseworker-parent-portal/blob/master/Assets/Survey_Data.pdf)
 2. [Developed User Stories](https://github.com/mscws/cws-caseworker-parent-portal/tree/master/stories)
 3. [Additional User Stories Not Implemented](https://github.com/mscws/cws-caseworker-parent-portal/wiki/Additional-Identified-User-Stories-Not-Implemented)